ntno/boot/README.md

 ### Mac

-1. download this repository as zip:https://github.com/ntno/boot/archive/refs/tags/1.0.1.zip
+1. download this repository as zip:https://github.com/ntno/boot/archive/refs/tags/1.0.2.zip
 2. move zip file to your documents folder and unzip (ex: `/Users/ntno/Documents`)
 3. open terminal and navigate to the repository source code:
     - `cd /Users/ntno/Documents/boot`
 4. run initial set up commands:
-    - `make configure-bash-profile platform=mac`
+    - `make configure-bash-profile`
-    - `make install-xcode platform=mac`
+    - `make install-xcode`
-    - `make set-up-git github-username=YOUR_GITHUB_USERNAME email=YOUR_EMAIL platform=mac`
+    - `make set-up-git github-username=YOUR_GITHUB_USERNAME email=YOUR_EMAIL`

 5. STOP! do not proceed until you have added your new github ssh key to your github account